-On-demand staffing can be segmented into On-demand Services and On-demand Platforms.
+On-demand staffing can be segmented into On-Demand Services and On-Demand Marketplace Platforms.

 So when its hard to match buyers and doers because the jobs are not standardized or the customer cares about the freelancer doing the job, the jobs move to on-demand marketplaces.
 These marketplaces, like a Craigslist classified site become the central hub for various categories of work.
 They differ from a posting service like Craigslist because they enable the transaction (by being a broker) and let the buyer and seller build their reputation, offer reviews and provide some trust based on that and resolve disputes.
 There are 3 types of such platforms differentiated based on the type and location of work.